Ukhnaagiin Khürelsükh: Beginnings (1989–2000)

-Khürelsükh then went on to work as a political officer at the Central Committee of the Mongolian People's Revolutionary Party in the early 90s, making him one of the youngest officers in the Central Committee.
+Khürelsükh worked as a political officer at the Central Committee of the Mongolian People's Revolutionary Party (former communist party which ruled the country from 1921 to 1990) in the early 90s, making him one of the youngest officers in the Central Committee.
 Khürelsükh was appointed as adviser at the MPRP parliamentary group secretariat in 1994.
 Having worked there until 1996, he further rose through the ranks to become the general director of the Youth Development Center of the MPRP.
-This stint led him to found the Mongolian Democratic Socialist Youth Federation (MDSYF), now the Social Democracy Mongolian Youth Union, in 1997.
-He held the position until 2005, which led him to be called the leader to the party's so-called “youth faction”.
+This stint led him to found the Mongolian Democratic Socialist Youth Federation (MDSYF), the youth wing of the party, in 1997.
+He held the position until 2005, which led him to be called the leader of the party's so-called “youth faction”.
 Khürelsükh caught the public's attention in the 1990s by organizing demonstrations and hunger strikes in opposition to the political situation at the time.

 Rising through the political ranks (2000–2016)

-In 2000, Khürelsükh ran for member of parliament, winning and serving two consecutive terms in the State Great Khural.
-While serving his second terms as Member of Parliament, Khürelsükh was appointed Minister of Emergency Situations in 2004–2006 and Minister of Professional Inspection in 2006–2008.
-In 2007 he founded the Left-wing Association of Mongolia, an NGO that supports the Mongolian People's Party.
-The majority of the founding members were activists in the MDSYF, who have 'aged-out' from the party youth wing.
+In 2000, Khürelsükh ran for a member of parliament, winning and serving two consecutive terms in the State Great Khural.
+While serving his second term as Member of Parliament, Khürelsükh was appointed Minister of Emergency Situations in 2004–2006 and Minister of Professional Inspection in 2006–2008.
+In 2007, he founded the Left-wing Association of Mongolia, an NGO that supports the Mongolian People's Party.
+The majority of the founding members were activists in the MDSYF, who had aged out of the party's youth wing.